Fiona Kumari Campbell

-Early life and influences
+Early life

 Fiona Kumari Campbell was born in Melbourne, Australia, to a family of Scottish and Sri Lankan-Jewish descent and identifies as biracial/Asian.
 Her early ideas about difference and the politics of race were developed by her own early childhood experiences of growing up under Australia's White Australia policy and the treatment of her Asian mother.
 Although her father died at the age of 33 when Campbell was nine years old, his preoccupations with the Classics, theology, philosophy, and socialist politics left an indelible impression on her learning and understanding of the world.
 Campbell had an uneven education, leaving home at sixteen and eventually finishing her final Higher School Certificate at the Croydon High Evening School in 1980 under the tutelage of Dr. Norman W. Saffin, who also schooled Australian sociologist Peter Beilharz and Marxist-Feminist researcher Dr. Patricia Morrigan.
+Campbell is an incomplete quadriplegic and experiences other chronic illnesses.

 Education

-Fiona Kumari Campbell has long been interested in the study of the civil rights of people from marginal backgrounds.
 She has focused on the consequences of discrimination and social oppression.
 Campbell is a scholar of disability studies, sociology, cultural studies, and legal theory, all of which can be found in much of her published cross-disciplinary research.
 Campbell's writing relates to issues of philosophy, Buddhism, disability, Sri Lankan disability, law, technology, and marginality.

-Campbell started her education at La Trobe University attending on a part-time basis between 1987 and 1998, where she received a 1st Class BLS (Hons) in Law and Sociology.
+Campbell attended La Trobe University between 1987 and 1998, where she received a 1st Class BLS (Hons) in Law and Sociology.
 In 1999, after being awarded an Australian Postgraduate Award (APA), she returned to university where she graduated with a PhD in Sociology, Humanities, and Law from Queensland University of Technology, under the supervision of Professor Gavin Kendall.
 Campbell went on to receive a Certificate in Higher Research Degree Supervision in 2005 from Griffith University and in 2014, she received an Advanced Diploma in Theology, Systematic Theology, Catholic Liturgy, and Buddhist Studies from MCD University of Divinity.